NLnetLabs/unbound-manual/source/use-cases/local-stub.rst

 	;; SERVER: 127.0.0.1#53(127.0.0.1)

+..
+IS UNBOUND PERSISTENT HERE?!

 macOS Big Sur
 *************

-To find out which resolver your machine uses, we can use the :command:`scutil` command.
-This command can be used to manage and give information about the system configuration parameters.
+To find out which resolver your machine uses, we have two options: Look at the DNS tab under the Network tab in the System Preferences app, or we can use the :command:`scutil` command in the terminal.
+The :command:`scutil` command can be used to manage and give information about the system configuration parameters.
 When used for DNS, it will show you all the configured resolvers though we are only interested in the first.

 .. code-block:: bash